open-telemetry/opentelemetry-dotnet/docs/trace/links-based-sampler/README.md

 2. A links based sampler (this is a non-probabilistic/biased sampler).

 This composite sampler first delegates to the parent based sampler.
-If the parent based sampler decides to sample, then it decides to sample.
+If the parent based sampler decides to sample, then the composite sampler decides to sample.
 However, if the parent based sampler decides to drop, the composite sampler delegates to the links based sampler.
 The links based sampler decides to sample if the activity has any linked activities and if at least ONE of those linked activities is sampled.

 ## When should you consider such an option?
 What are the tradeoffs?